🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 I highly advise having two people to launch and load a boat: One driver behind the vehicle's steering wheel and the other behind the captain's seat.

-After one of you has launched the vessel, the other can park your vehicle and trailer in the marina's designated parking area, then use the courtesy dock to catch their ride.
+After one of you has launched the vessel, the other can park your vehicle and trailer in the marina's designated parking area and then use the courtesy dock to catch their ride.

 It also works the other way when loading.
 After the captain drops off the vehicle driver at the courtesy dock, the boat should pull away from the dock, not remain tied there until the car trailer backs down the ramp.
 This allows other boaters to drop off their own tow vehicle drivers.